ie3-institute/simona/docs/readthedocs/models/chp_model.md

 ### Implemented Behaviour

-- Assumptions
-  The CHP unit is able to operate either at full load or not at all.
-Uncovered heat demand of former time steps is not considered in the following steps, as the CHP unit does not posses a memory.
 - Agent Objectives
   The objective of the CHP agent is to cover the given heat demand in each time-step.
 - Storage medium